fleschutz/PowerShell/Docs/list-mysql-tables.md

 ## list-mysql-tables.ps1 - Lists all tables of a MySQL database

-This script lists all tables of the given MySQL database.
+This PowerShell script lists all tables of the given MySQL database.

 ## Parameters
 ```powershell